garysheng/faithwalk-os/why-i-believe-in-christ.md

 Here's the reality: everyone worships something, whether it's themselves, money, or something else.
 But the only path to peace today is to worship the Most High God, the head of all existence, the divine orchestrator. *[See: Reserve the Pedestal for God](principles/reserve-the-pedestal-for-god.md) for understanding how to avoid modern idolatry.*

+This realization launched me into consistent writing about faith and God's infinite relevance for our times.
+As people make AI their gods and America enters what feels like a tribulation period, we need God more than ever.
+We're approaching a dark age that will drive millions of souls to Christ.

+A coming 'God Wave' will sweep across the world as human systems fail and divine truth becomes undeniable.

+I feel called to be a small part of making that happen.
+From Atheist to Evangelist—this has been my journey.

+After all, it's in my blood.
+At the end of 2024, I discovered that my great-grandfather in China was a pastor during a time when Christianity faced increasing persecution.
+The same Spirit that sustained him through trials seems to be calling me to bear witness in our own age of spiritual warfare.

+What began as musical and intellectual curiosity in 2021 has become a burning conviction: Christ is not just historically true—He is the answer our generation desperately needs.

 ---

 **Disclaimer:** To whatever extent the following evidence and arguments resonate with you and ring true, I give all glory and credit to God.
 Any mistakes, improper arguments, or shortcomings in this analysis are entirely my responsibility.
 I remain open to your feedback and correction, as I am still learning and growing in my faith journey.